Thai Iced Coffee

 Step 1

-In a small pot, bring a few cups of water to a boil.
-Moisten the filter then add the coffee grinds to it.
-Pour 1½ cups boiling water into a heatproof glass measuring cup.
-Submerge the filter in the water, alternatively steeping and agitating the grinds, for 1 minute.
+In a small pot, bring 2 cups of water to a boil.
+Moisten a cloth coffee filter, then add the coffee grinds to it.
+Pour 1½ cups of the boiling water into a heatproof glass measuring cup.
+Submerge the filter in the water, alternating between steeping and agitating the grinds, for 1 minute.

 Step 2

-While the grinds are steeping, fill 2 tall glasses with chipped ice.
+Meanwhile, fill two tall glasses with chipped ice.

 Step 3

 Raise the filter from the hot liquid and position it over a second glass measuring cup.
 Pour the brewed coffee through the filter, lowering the bag into the measuring cup to steep briefly once more.
 Raise the filter, position it over one of the glasses, and pour half of the coffee through the grinds once more.
-Add sugar or condensed milk (if desired), to taste, stirring to combine.
+Add sugar or sweetened condensed milk to taste if desired, stirring to combine.
 Top with evaporated milk to taste.
 Repeat with the second glass and serve immediately.

 Continue to Next Story